maliMirkec/personal-website/site/articles/how-to-find-and-insert-unicode-symbols-in-html.md

 When I started using MacBook, I couldn’t remember how to type the _right arrow_ (→) symbol.
 I had a very inefficient process.
 First, I opened the Keyboard settings on my Mac, and then I inspected sources by pressing _Shift_ or _Option_ or other functional keys until I found the character.

-{% video "https://res.cloudinary.com/starbist/image/upload/v1687771538/k_riufmr" 759 676 'autoplay' 'loop' 'mute' true 'center' %}
+{% video "https://res.cloudinary.com/starbist/image/upload/v1687771538/k_riufmr" 759 676 "autoplay" "loop" "mute" true "center" %}

 Later, I learned that I could type _“arrow right alt code”_ in Google and copy-paste the symbol.

-{% cldnryimg "arrow-right-alt-code-google-search_zedjcz" "Screenshot of Google search for right arrow alt code."
-759 444 'center' %}
+{% cldnryfetch "arrow-right-alt-code-google-search_zedjcz" "Screenshot of Google search for right arrow alt code." false true "center" %}

 There are also dedicated sites with a complete list of Unicode characters like the arrow right.
 I have bookmarked [this site](//xahlee.info/comp/unicode_index.html?q=).
 There are other ones, like [this one](//unicode-table.com/en/) or [this one](https://unicodearrows.com/), that are maybe more user-friendly.
 However, finding the character on these sites isn’t efficient, too.

 A few months ago, I started to add snippets in my VS Code.
 The thing with snippets is that you have to learn them.

-{% cldnryimg "arrow-right-vs-code-snippet-example_soumta" "Screenshot of right arrow Unicode symbol snippet in VS Code."
-759 99 'center' %}
+{% cldnryfetch "arrow-right-vs-code-snippet-example_soumta" "Screenshot of right arrow Unicode symbol snippet in VS Code." false true "center" %}

 But, unfortunately, that also means you could forget them.